 What is the online payment experience of tomorrow?

-Whilst some retailers offer a super simple user experience, it’s not yet consistent everywhere you shop.
+Whilst some retailers offer a super simple user experience, it’s by no means universal.
 Many checkouts still require you to manually enter card details, remember passwords, wait for one-time-passcodes or redirect you to an entirely separate site.
 It’s time for that to change.

-To make online payments as simple and secure as possible for all our consumers and merchants, we must deliver consistently great user experiences; bring down fraud rates everywhere to an even lower rate; and improve data quality to support fraud management and the demand for personalisation.
+To make online payments as simple and secure as possible for all our consumers and merchants, we must deliver consistently great user experiences; bring down fraud rates everywhere to an even lower rate; and improve data quality to support fraud management and the demand for personalisation in the era of AI.

 The technology to deliver this vision already exists.
 So, what can be done to ensure that every online purchase aligns with the best-in-class standard by 2030?